Meet the Client

 Attract job seekers

 Regardless of whether potential employees connect through job sites, recruiters, referral programs, or local events—they all funnel through a website’s Career and About pages eventually.
 For PCI, getting to the bottom of what makes the company incredible to work for was easy.
 The challenge surfaced when we began to catalog the sheer breadth of content PCI already had available that speaks to its culture, values, and current employees—all with varying messages for management, trade professionals, and even interns.
-Through several interactive blocks and some elegant anchor-links (along with a few revisions), we were able to build long, engaging pages that took potential employees on a journey through PCI’s value, yet always allowed the user to jump around and apply for a position at any time.
-Combine this on-page experience with a seamless iCIMS (PCIs recruiting tool) integration and not only are job seekers taken care of but a heavy burden is lifted from internal recruiting department.
+Through several interactive blocks and some elegant anchor links, we were able to build long, engaging pages that took potential employees on a journey through PCI’s value, yet always allowed the user to jump around and apply for a position at any time.
+Combine this on-page experience with a seamless recruiting tool integration and not only are job seekers supported but a heavy burden is lifted from PCI’s internal recruiting department.

 We’ve been talking a lot about how PCI’s potential audiences will interact with the website on the frontend, but it’s important to not forget how PCI will manage the website on the backend for years to come.
 All of the same challenges that applied to building that front-facing site also apply to their marketing team, who operate from all over the country.